tim-harding/tim-harding.github.io/src/blog/soa-rs/index.md

 a.push(Tuple(0)); // segfault!
 ```

 By exposing a reference to the struct field, it's now possible to exchange the contents of two containers without updating the capacity to match.
 In this example, `a` thinks it has capacity to push an element, but contains a slice with no allocated capacity, causing the segfault. `Vec` doesn't have this issue because it derefs to the unsized type `[T]`, which can't be passed to `mem::swap`.

-Also unlike `Soa`, `Vec` creates slices on-demand using `std::slice::from_raw_parts`, storing the allocation pointer and length as separate fields instead of directly holding a slice.
-However, native slices are special.
-You can create one with `from_raw_parts` and then return it from a function.
-Usually you can't return a reference unless it's tied to something that outlives the function, which for `Soa` means referencing a struct field. `[T]` gets around this because it isn't a concrete the way a struct is.
-It only has a length when it's behind a reference, and it gets to store that length in the fat pointer metadata.
-Whereas `&Slice` points to the slice information, `&[T]` *is* the slice information.

-The only option left is to still hold `Slice` inside of `Soa` so we can return references to it, but make `Slice` be `?Sized`.
-Here's what that looks like:
+We can make `Slice` unsized like so:

 ```rust
 pub struct Soa<T: Soars> {